 Between the lush vegetation, you can peek into the shore of the Tomoka river, and almost everywhere are good places to fish from shore.

-The finger coves tend to be protected by the wind and provide for beautiful still water, the surface of which is regularly broken by jumping mollets, whom have travel the oceans and returned here to spawn.
+The finger covers tend to be protected from the wind and provide for beautiful still water, the surface of which is regularly broken by jumping mollets, whom have travel the oceans and returned here to spawn.